 IGD’s Oxygen Enrichment Monitor Solutions:

 IGD have several solutions to help hospital wards with their oxygen enrichment monitor requirements.
 We can provide quick installation systems, which maintenance staff can install themselves without the aid from IGD.
-The TOCSIN 640 with Oxygen detector is perfectly suited for this.
+The TOC-625-NHS is perfectly suited for this.
 It is supplied with a pre-calibrated oxygen sensor and auto setup.
 This means facilities staff can install the system without requiring an IGD engineer.
 Thus, reducing implementation time and minimal disruption to the ward.
 It has a number of relay outputs to both control ventilation and connect to a site wide fire system/building management system (BMS).

 Ian Davies, Estates Manager, from the Bolton Royal Infirmary recently quoted about our systems:

-“Absolutely awesome bits of kit [TOCSIN 640 with O2 Sensor], ideal, so straight forward and basic – even I could understand them.
+“Absolutely awesome bits of kit, ideal, so straight forward and basic – even I could understand them.
 So simple, just plug in and, after warm up, off it goes.
 This will make it so easy for the fire officers to be able to reliably and confidently reassure that oxygen concentration levels are not an issue in the high usage areas….or will let us know we have a problem!
 Really quick turn round and delivery, thanks for the assistance everyone [IGD and HAC Technical], at least one headache resolved!!
 Overall very happy with this”

 Multiple Wards – One Complete Solution